Myrtle Falls at Mount Rainier National Park.

 A giant roaring falls is a five-senses experience, while gentle cascades down a mountain stream will lull you to a tranquil rest.

 First, some safety tips: Waterfalls are beautiful but can be dangerous, especially in spring conditions when there has been lots of rain.

 - Never venture into the direct stream of a large waterfall, as loose rocks often tumble down with the water.
 Never climb up waterfalls, and don’t let children jump from high rocks into a waterfall’s pool.

 - If children wish to wade into a shallow backcountry pool or stream to cool off or look for critters, make sure they’re closely supervised and wearing sturdy shoes that can handle loose, slippery rocks.

-Most important, always check conditions of trails and roads before your hike — one of the best resources available is Washington Trails Assocation's trip reports, where you can get the most current conditions.
+- Most importantly, always check conditions of trails and roads before your hike — one of the best resources available is Washington Trails Assocation's trip reports, where you can get the most current conditions.